saswat-km/Quadron_Docker/README.md

 Running Quadron requires installation of a specific version of R, specific versions of several R packages as depenecies, downloading
 Quadron source code from the Github repository, installing xgboost library, and bit compiling the Quadron package -- These steps take a lot of time.
 In this project, we Dockerize Quadron to avoid repeating all these configuration steps everytime a user wants to run Quadron.
-A itext file called Dockerfile is used to specify all the configuration steps.
+A text file called Dockerfile is used to specify all the configuration steps.
 A Docker engine creates a Docker image from the Dockerfile.
 Docker engine runs containers created off of the docker image.
 Container technologies such as Docker also offer other benefits such as portability, performance, agility, isolation, and scalability [2].